bids-standard/bids-specification/src/02-common-principles.md

 Throughout this specification we use a list of terms and abbreviations.
 To avoid misunderstanding we clarify them here.

-1. Dataset - a set of neuroimaging and behavioral data acquired for a purpose of a particular study.
+1.  **Dataset** - a set of neuroimaging and behavioral data acquired for a purpose of a particular study.
 A dataset consists of data acquired from one or more subjects, possibly from multiple sessions.

-1. Subject - a person or animal participating in the study.
-Used interchangeably with term Participant.
+1.  **Subject** - a person or animal participating in the study.
+Used interchangeably with term **Participant**.

-1. Session - a logical grouping of neuroimaging and behavioral data consistent across subjects.
+1.  **Session** - a logical grouping of neuroimaging and behavioral data consistent across subjects.
 Session can (but doesn't have to) be synonymous to a visit in a longitudinal study.
 In general, subjects will stay in the scanner during one session.
 However, for example, if a subject has to leave the scanner room and then be re-positioned on the scanner bed, the set of MRI acquisitions will still be considered as a session and match sessions acquired in other subjects.
 Similarly, in situations where different data types are obtained over several visits (for example fMRI on one day followed by DWI the day after) those can be grouped in one session.
 Defining multiple